ShreyaaAggarwal/SharkLens/README.md

 The platform combines investor simulation, behavioral analytics, pitch optimization, and workflow automation into a single experience, helping founders become truly investor-ready before entering the boardroom.

 ---

-# 👩‍💻 Built By

-**Array to Heaven**

-Built with the belief that every founder deserves access to world-class pitch coaching—without requiring access to world-class investors.

----